sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * Touched up the interface, it's now more compact and easier on your eyes.
 * Now relies on The SEO Framework's JavaScript availability test, instead of WordPress's, making unresponsive interfaces a thing of the past.
 * Modernized code, especially JavaScript, improving UI responsiveness significantly.
+* Reduced plugin file size relatively by no longer storing rendered vector images for archaic browsers.

 * TODO Add index.php files to extension top-folders
 * TODO require TSF 4.2+